Joyful hour: Sober Tips

 - Take some time to meditate.
 Meditation is an amazing tool and if you do it regularly it can really help you manage any negative thoughts and feelings you might have, especially at this time, and help you focus on something else.
 You only need to do 5 – 10 minutes a day!

 - Be positive about this change in your life.
-Instead of approaching alcohol-free / freer living as a challenge or a chore, treat it like something amazing and expect it to enjoy it!
+Instead of approaching non-alcoholic living as a challenge or a chore, treat it like something amazing and expect it to enjoy it!
 “Stopping” and “quitting” are such negative words, but this is an amazing change you are making and you should look ahead and say: this is going to be the best month of my life.
 If you feel positive about this important change you’re making, it will feel good!

 Wherever you may be on your mindful drinking journey, embrace moments of zen by taking regular meditation or spend some quality time with some much-deserved self care.
 Check out our post here for some joyful self-care tips.
 Hopefully some top tips to shine a brighter light on this coming winter.